stephenbawks/rusticators/docs/vpc_layouts.md

 ## Using VPC Layout in IAC

 One thing I have run into many times before is trying to do a bunch of conditional logic in Terraform.
-Not saying it cannot be done, but depending on what you are trying to do it sometimes feels like a square-peg-round-hole situation.
+Not saying it cannot be done, but depending on what you are trying to do it often feels like I am trying to fit a square-peg into a round-hole.

 That being said, I sat down and wondered if there might not be a way I can just pull all the logic out of just make it much simplier and move the logic somewhere else.
 Yes, I suppose I am just moving the problem somewhere else, but I think it is a better place.
-Its also someplace where I can use a real programming language and handle changes and versions much nicer.
+It i also where I can use a real programming language and handle changes and versions much nicer.

 ### Terraform